MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/cloud-deployment-overview.md

 ### Can I add guest AAD accounts as users?
 You can add guest AAD accounts if you have correctly configured them within Azure Active Directory, and enabled the Finance and Operations apps within your AAD.

-### Why am I no longer able to see the Private AOS machines in one or more of my Tier 2 through Tier 5 Sandbox environments?
+### Why am I no longer able to see the Private AOS machines in one or more of my Tier 2 through Tier 5 sandbox environments?
 The Private AOS VMs were part of your environment configuration as they were needed to secure communication between the AOS and BI machines in the past.
 With recent updates, all communication between AOS and BI machines are secure directly and no longer need the intermediary Private AOS machines.
 Therefore, we are in the process of rolling out removing the Private AOS machines.
 As we are removing the machines in batches, you may notice that only some of your environments have the Private AOS machines removed.
 This change will not impact functionality or security in any way and will be transparent to you.

 ### Why am I no longer able to Remote Desktop into one or more of my Tier 1 through Tier 5 Microsoft-managed sandbox environments?